What Is Liquidity? How to Calculate Crypto Liquidity in 2026

 | Concentration | Top 5 LPs hold less than 50% | Whale-dominated pools rug their own depth on exit |

-For the fee tier specifically: a stablecoin pair (USDC/USDT) on a 0.30 percent tier is leaving most of its volume to the 0.05 tier next door.
-A long-tail token with a 0.30 percent tier and no 1 percent option is undercharging for its own volatility.
+On fee tiers: a stablecoin pair (USDC/USDT) sitting at 0.30 percent is leaving most of its volume to the 0.05 tier next door.
+A small-cap token at 0.30 percent with no 1 percent option is underselling its own volatility.
 The fee tier is part of the pool's product positioning, not a small detail.

-8. Doing the actual operations on J Tools
+8. Doing the actual work on J Tools

-The math above is what tells you whether to act.
-The action itself runs through a small number of dedicated screens.
+The numbers above tell you whether to act.
+The action itself runs through a handful of dedicated screens.

-For an existing pool you already have a position in, the add and remove liquidity screen handles the deposit and withdrawal sides on Raydium and Meteora pools without you bouncing across multiple DEX UIs.
+For an existing pool you already have a position in, the add and remove liquidity screen handles both deposit and withdrawal on Raydium and Meteora pools without bouncing across multiple DEX UIs.

-Before you commit to any of the above, the math from sections 2 and 3 says you should test the slippage curve at the trade sizes you actually plan to run.
+Before any of those, sections 2 and 3 say you should test the slippage curve at the trade sizes you actually plan to run.
 The batch swap planner across multiple pools lets you stage a sequence of swaps at different sizes and see the realized slippage before committing real capital.
 Treat it as a depth probe, not just an execution tool.

 9. Common mistakes

 - Reading TVL as liquidity.
-A pool with $10M TVL spread across a wide CLMM range can be thinner around the current price than a $1M pool tightly ranged.
+A $10M pool with a wide concentrated range can be thinner around the current price than a $1M pool with a tight range.
 Always check depth at your trade size.

-- Reading IL as a loss.
-IL is a comparison against HODL, not against your entry.
-The right question is whether fees and rewards beat IL given the price move.
+- Reading the gap as a loss.
+Impermanent loss is a comparison against just holding, not against your entry.
+The right question is whether fees and rewards beat the gap given the price move.

-- Ignoring volume to TVL.
+- Ignoring the volume ratio.
 A high-TVL pool nobody trades is parked capital.
 The yield will not show up because the volume is not there to generate fees.

 Before any LP decision, write down two numbers: the realistic 30-day price range, and the daily volume you expect.
 Pick a pool whose fee tier and concentration match both.
 If you cannot fill in either number, you are not ready to LP that asset yet.